Health Benefits of Turnips

-There are a number of different ways to enjoy the health benefits of turnips, according to Chef Anthony.
+There are a number of different ways to enjoy the health benefits of turnips, according to Chef Vince.
 It’s a great addition to any mashed potato or mashed cauliflower dish or serves great alone when roasted and tossed with a little bit of garlic.
 You can even slice the turnip very thin and bake it for healthy turnip chips.
-And this holiday season, you can add turnips to your stuffing for “a unique and exciting affair,” said Chef Anthony.
+And this holiday season, you can add turnips to your stuffing for “a unique and exciting affair,” said Chef Vince.

 By adding turnips to your balanced diet of natural, whole fruits and vegetables, whole grains, legumes and lean sources of protein, you’ll be well on your way to a healthier lifestyle.